Intense Pulsed Light Therapy (IPL)

 If you have tried various treatments for your dry eye, and still struggle with dry eye, we can help.
 Contact Calgary Dry Eye Treatment Centre to schedule your dry eye evaluation today!

-The Calgary Dry Eye Treatment Centre serves patients from in and around Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing and throughout Alberta.
+The Calgary Dry Eye Treatment Centre serves patients from in and around Bridgeland, Panorama Hills, S. Trail Crossing, and and throughout Alberta.